 When I asked the nice sales lady for size 11 ½ , she looked at me just like I asked her to bring me the moon.
 Here is the place to mention that in general the Ecuadorians are not too tall, especially the indigenous people.
 With my 196 cm, I feel like Gulliver.

 Realizing that there is no chance to get my size, I made a grim face and headed toward the entrance door.
 At this time the lady asked me to wait and picked up her phone.

 There is hope, I said to myself, maybe they have my size in their warehouse.
 After several phone calls, the lady finally smiled.
 A few minutes later a guy run into the store carrying two pairs of shoes – a pair of formal black shoes and pair of sandals.

 At this point started explaining that what I need is trekking shoes, not formal shoes or sandals.
 The lady looked at me and said – these are the only shoes size 11 ½ on the entire street.
 If you really need shoes, this is your only choice…

 A few blocks from the historical center you’ll start to see the city’s murals.
-The walls become a canvas for graffiti, street arts or whatever you can call it and the city turns into an open museum.
+The walls become a canvas for graffiti, street art or whatever you can call it and the city turns into an open museum.

 The murals of Cuenca:

 And, as I found out, in Cuenca is the Museo del Sombrero.
-A Panama hat (toquilla straw hat), is a traditional straw hat, which originate from Ecuador.
-The art of weaving the traditional Ecuadorian toquilla hat is added to UNESCO Cultural Heritage list.
+A Panama hat (toquilla straw hat), is a traditional straw hat, which originates from Ecuador.
+The art of weaving the traditional Ecuadorian toquilla hat is added to the UNESCO Cultural Heritage list.
 Do you think that I missed the opportunity to buy a genuine Panama hat from the museum?